Zero-Trust Networks: Principles and Best Practices

 Core Principles of Zero Trust

-- Device Trust: Ensure endpoints meet security standards before permitting access.
+- Device Trust: Ensure endpoints meet security standards before permitting access as part of a broader cloud security strategy.

 Implementing Zero Trust